× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space and Soul.

 Description.
-This full suit of armor increases the user’s Swim proficiency by 1, up to 6.
+This Torso armor increases the user’s Swim proficiency by 1, up to 6; if the user's Swim proficiency is already 6, it instead gives a +1 bonus to their Swim checks.

 Higher Levels.
-At 3rd level, this armor increases the user’s Swim proficiency by 2, up to 6.
+At 3rd level, this armor increases the user’s Swim proficiency/bonus by 2, up to 6.
 At 4th level, it increases by 3, up to 6.
-As an artifact, the wearer's Swim proficiency becomes 6.
+As an artifact, it increases the user's Swim proficiency to 6 if it wasn't already; if it was, it instead gives a +6 bonus to their Swim checks.

 Aetherite.
 Varies.

 Description.
-This full suit of armor grants the user resistance to any one damage type except fatigue, physical, or true.
+This Torso armor grants the user resistance to any one damage type except fatigue, physical, or true.
 The damage type resisted depends on the Aetherite used.

 Aetherite.
 Space.

 Description.
-These boots allow the user to walk normally on water; if the waters are rough, then they are considered difficult terrain.
+In addition to functioning as normal boots, these boots allow the user to walk normally on water; if the waters are rough, then they are considered difficult terrain.

 Higher Levels.
 At 3rd level, rough waters are no longer considered difficult terrain.